tauri-apps/tauri-docs/docs/guides/distribution/sign-windows.md

 If you sign the app with an EV Certificate, it'll receive immediate reputation with Microsoft SmartScreen and won't show any warnings to users.

-If you opt for an OV Certificate, which is generally cheaper, Microsoft SmartScreen will show a warning to users when they download the app.
+If you opt for an OV Certificate, which is generally cheaper and available for Individuals, Microsoft SmartScreen will still show a warning to users when they download the app.
 It might take some time until your certificate builds enough reputation.
-You may opt for [submitting your app](https://www.microsoft.com/en-us/wdsi/filesubmission/) to Microsoft for manual review.
-Although not guaranteed, if the app does not contain any malicious code, Microsoft may grant instant reputation and remove the warning for that specific uploaded file.
+You may opt for [submitting your app] to Microsoft for manual review.
+Although not guaranteed, if the app does not contain any malicious code, Microsoft may grant additional reputation and potentially remove the warning for that specific uploaded file.

 :::